ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * The steps are first `Settings`, then go to the `Themes` Section and then `Edit Quick CSS`.

-* Now apply the below css snippet, which will change the color of every url to the color of your choice.
+* Now apply the below CSS snippet, which will change the color of every url to the color of your choice.

 ```css